 After you’ve made your accents into your countertop you can allow it to cure.
 Take a putty knife or paint stick to go along the edges of your counter to remove the paint drips.
 Repeat this step again 2-3 hours into curing going along all of the edges to remove drips.
 Allow your counter to cure for 24 hours before applying a top coat.
 If you have more drips after it’s cured to hardness you can sand them down.

 For the clear top coat repeat the process of mixing equal parts of your epoxy hardener to the resin and stir thoroughly for 3 minutes until mixed well.
 Be sure to scrape the edges and the bottom of your container to mix thoroughly.
 Pour out all of the contents distributing evenly across your entire counter.
-Use a wide spreader or foam roller to spread the clear coat evenly across your counter and along the edges to create a smooth finish.
+Use a wide spreader or foam roller to spread the clear coat evenly across your counter and along the edges for a smooth finish.
 Repeat the torch process carefully to remove any air bubbles.
-Once you have finished applying your top coat go along the edges again to remove drips and repeat this step after 2-3 hours into curing.
+Once you have finished applying your top coat go along the edges again to remove drips.
+Repeat this step after 2-3 hours into curing.

 When you resurface a laminate countertop with epoxy resin it will take approximately 24 hours to cure to a usable hardness.
 You can then sand down any drips that formed after the last cleanup and remove all masking.
 Wait at least 48 hours after curing before using your countertop and longer before placing heavy objects such as appliances.

-Although the epoxy resin I went with was heat resistant, I’d still advise using caution with direct heat from hot appliances that are being used for a considerable length of time such as pressure cookers or slow cookers.
+Although the epoxy resin I went with was heat resistant, I’d still advise using caution with direct heat from hot appliances.
 This especially goes for light colored resins such as mine where I didn’t want to take a chance of discoloration occurring.
 Use hot plates or something protective underneath your appliance before use.